Tables and Indicators

 • Do not include students who exited during the year, but then returned, consistent with OSEP definition "...but were not in special education at the end of the reporting year."

-• Parentally Placed Private School students are not to be included.
+• Parentally Placed Private School Children (PPPSC) students are not to be included.

 • The report must be an unduplicated count of students.
-If the same student exited multiple times during the school year, use the latest exit date and make sure the report reflects this information.
+If a student exited more than one time during the school year, use the most recent exit date and ensure the report reflects that single, final exit.

 Table 5 - Discipline